WikiToLearn/mw-ocg-latexer/README.md

 In older versions of Ubuntu, the Nakula font was provided by the `ttf-devanagari-fonts` package, instead of `fonts-nakula`.
+In some cases you'll need to manually install the `texlive-generic-extra` package as well.

 ## Generating bundles